forquare/hashbang0.com/content/post/2014-05-30-an-eight-year-old-laptop.md

 ## But despite all of this...

 It has been an awesome laptop.
-Costing around £1000 over its lifetime (currently working out at about £125/year) I still use it most days, and not just for hopping around the web - just this past christmas I was firing up Windows 7 virtual machines with VirtualBox to get train logs analysed (which took some fairly serious number crunching).
+Costing around £1000 over its lifetime (currently working out at about £125/year) I still use it most days, and not just for hopping around the web - just this past Christmas I was firing up Windows 7 virtual machines with VirtualBox to get train logs analysed (which took some fairly serious number crunching).
 The apps that I need to run do, and for features that are missing (e.g. bookmarks in iCloud) I use other services (e.g. XMarks).

 I had said to myself, eight years ago, that this laptop would have to last me seven years - the 'arbitrary' length of time an old-time Mac user told me a Mac would last - and it has outdone itself.
 True it's not been without problems, but it is still here to tell the tales (unlike some other laptops, both cheaper and more expensive).
 When the MacBook Pro with Retina display was announced, I longed for one and I still do, but due to the fact that these things aren't cheap, and this little fellow is trooping along, I can't really justify it now.